Provisional Cavalry: Decline and disbandment

 Dundas seems to have come to the conclusion that the volunteer Yeomanry provided a more effective force and that if it could be increased to sufficient numbers could supersede the Provisional Cavalry.
 In May 1798 Dundas exempted Yeomanry men from being selected for service in the Provisional Cavalry (the Volunteer Corps infantry were exempted in 1799).
 He also allowed counties to absolve themselves of the need for raising Provisional Cavalry if their Yeomanry regiments could muster more than 75% of the cavalry quota.
 This led to a rapid increase in the ranks of the Yeomanry Cavalry – in the first six months of 1798 their number increased from less than 10,000 to more than 22,000.
 The Buckinghamshire Yeomanry expanded from six troops in 1794 to more than 50 in 1798, easily satisfying Dundas' quota for the county.

 The yeomanry were cheaper to raise and maintain, easier to train and proved more willing to serve when commanded.
 Despite this Dundas was initially keen to retain the provisional cavalry in counties where effective forces had been raised but, convinced by the rapid expansion in Yeomanry, was soon making arrangements to retire the force.
 Dundas made the first arrangements to disband units of the Provisional Cavalry in June 1798 and within a year of doing so the numbers of Yeomanry had reached levels that exceeded what Dundas considered the maximum that was useful for the defence of the country.
 Only six regiments of Provisional Cavalry were ever embodied, and only the provisional cavalry of Worcestershire was called upon to serve – doing so in Ireland.
 Units that were not embodied were absorbed into the Yeomanry where they were often ostracised for their lower social status.
-By 1800, the embodied units had been disbanded, and the Provisional Cavalry as a distinct organisation was disbanded with the Peace of Amiens in 1802.
+By 1800, the embodied units had been disbanded, and the Provisional Cavalry as a distinct organisation was disbanded in 1802 following the Peace of Amiens.
 The act of Parliament enabling the recruitment of the Provisional Cavalry, the Provisional Cavalry Act 1796 (37 Geo.
 3. c.
 6), was allowed to lapse by the government in 1806.